 - salt and white pepper to taste

-* I used firmer stems for the soup and tender caps for a creamy sauce poured over spaghetti.
+* I used firmer stems for the soup and tender caps in a creamy sauce for spaghetti.

-Warm a little oil in a cooking pot over a medium heat.
+- Warm a little oil in a cooking pot over a medium heat.
 Add the muhrooms and stir-fry for 3 – 5 minutes.
-Pour in the water, add the bay leaves and the allspice corns (encased in a tea strainer for an easy removal at a later stage).
+Pour in the water, add the bay leaves and the allspice corns encased in a tea strainer.
 Season to taste with salt and white pepper.
 Stir well, bring to the boil and let simmer for 10 minutes.

 - Throw in the potatoes and continue cooking for another 10 – 15 minutes or until the potatoes are tender.